mmaitlen/fluttersdbx/README.md

 FlutterSdbx is a sandbox for Flutter and Dart code snippets and experiments.

-## Function tear-offs
+## Sdbx3 Function tear-offs

-A flutter screen to demonstrat function tear-offs in Dart via passing a function ,from a ViewModel, as a parameter to a Flutter screen and eventurally a widget.
+A flutter screen to demonstrat function tear-offs in Dart via passing a function, from a ViewModel, as a parameter to a Flutter screen and eventurally a widget.

 ### video outline